eclipse-ibeji/ibeji/docs/tutorials/vehicle_model/README.md

 1. Reference the `hvac.json` DTDL file that you have created in [1.5 DTDL properties](#15-dtdl-properties)

-1. Copy the following contents to the `sdv_v1.rs` Rust file
+1. Copy the following contents to the `sdv_v1.rs` Rust file:

 ```rust
 pub mod hvac {